kian8017/kianmusser.com/content/articles/websocket-multiplexing.md

 date: 2022-02-22
 description: My learning process implementing multiplexing on WebSockets
 draft: false
+lastmod: 2022-03-04T20:16:52.980Z
 ---

 > Disclaimer: The following explanation and code is how I decided to do things on this project, and may not be right for you.
+Also, this article is more of a story, so it may be less formal than other tutorials.

 ## Background